pranavkharat-404/WheelsOnRent/README.md

 # WheelsOnRent
 WheelsOnRent is my first project.
-It helps user to give their vehicles on rent and to rent vehicle on a same platform
+It helps user to give their vehicles on rent and to rent a vehicle on the same platform